-- Flaws are used to help flush out all the parts of a hero, no hero is perfect.
-Each player is required to take at least 2 flaws, they will not be awarded anything for this which means it doesn’t have to have a huge penalty, but the more interesting the rewarding it will be in game.
+Flaws are used to help flesh out all the parts of a hero, no hero is perfect.
+Each player is required to take at least 2 flaws, they will not be awarded anything for this which means it doesn’t have to have a huge penalty, but the more interesting the more rewarding/fun it will be in game.

 #3 Slow natural healing

 - Characters do not regain hit points at the end of a long rest, instead a character can spend Hit Dice to heal at the END of a long rest, just as with a short rest.